Wasabi Chicken Dumpling Recipe

-Crispy, spicy dumplings at home: Wasabi Chicken Potstickers!
+Crispy, spicy potstickers at home: Wasabi Chicken Dumplings!

 Wasabi Chicken Potstickers are homemade dumplings packed with ground chicken, nose flaring wasabi, ginger and seasonings.
 Dip in my famous potsticker sauce!

 I love dumplings!
 Do you?
 I’m far from a dumpling master, but I’m learning (like in my Authentic Chinese Dumplings) and continuing to work on my “folding” technique.

 Not being a master folder doesn’t stop me from coming up with fun, new dumpling ideas, like Wasabi Chicken Potstickers.

 A long, long time ago, there was a fabulous sushi restaurant in the Inner Harbor of Baltimore.
 When hubby and I used to live in a high rise, we would go and my favorite dish was the wasabi shumai.

 The heat made your eyes water and nose burn.
 It was that type of short-term burn that only horseradish products can create.
 Shumai is a steamed dumpling and they were good, but I prefer a nice crispy potsticker on any other occasion.

 All potstickers are dumplings, but not all dumplings are potstickers.

 On a whim, I decided to make my own nose-burning Wasabi Chicken Dumpling, combining my two favorites dumpling elements: wasabi and crunch.
 The amount of wasabi you use can vary from family to family, but also by what brand you are using.